damaoooo/ReGraph/README.md

 # ReGraph

-Our experiments are conducted in a Linux machine with NVIDIA GPUs, we haven't done compatibility tests on other platforms.
+Our experiments are conducted on a Linux machine with NVIDIA GPUs, and we haven't done compatibility tests on other platforms.
+Additional Technical Report can be found in this [link](https://github.com/damaoooo/ReGraph/blob/main/Additional%20Report.pdf)

 ## 0. Run the entire experiment in a Docker container [Optional]